 Hannah Van Drie, Senior Center Coordinator

-Hannah coordinates the projects and operations for the Center and the Future of the Middle Class Initiative, including communications, research, and development.
+Hannah manages the projects and operations for the Center and the Future of the Middle Class Initiative, including communications, research, and development.
 Her research interests include economic mobility, social capital, and respect.
 Previously, she worked at the YMCA of Greater New Orleans as a Brand Specialist and Membership and Marketing Director and was a University of Pennsylvania Fox Leadership Program Non-Profit Management Fellow.
 Hannah received her B.A. in International Relations, with minors in History and Hispanic Studies, from Penn.

 Morgan Welch, Senior Research Assistant and Project Coordinator